 - Centralize conversations (available from the Pro plan for a unified multi-channel inbox)

-With an automated multi-channel approach, a salesperson can manage 150-200 hot prospects simultaneously (vs. 30-50 manually).
-La Growth Machine’s Basic plan at €50/month already allows setting up this automated Email + LinkedIn orchestration, with 250 enriched leads per month and automatic detection of cross-channel engagement signals.
+With an automated multi-channel approach, a sales rep can manage 150-200 hot prospects simultaneously (vs. 30-50 manually).
+La Growth Machine’s Basic plan at €50/month already allows setting up this automated Email + LinkedIn orchestration, including 250 enriched leads per month and automatic detection of cross-channel engagement signals.

 High-Value Content